100 Sights in Hamburg, Germany (with Map and Images)

 Harburg Castle is located on Harburg Castle Island in Harburg's inland port.
 It is the oldest architectural testimony of today's Hamburg district of Hamburg-Harburg.
 The castle is the origin of the settlement of Harburg, which later became the city of Harburg/Elbe.
 It was destroyed several times.
 Today, only a structurally modified side wing remains.

-The “memorial for deserters and other victims of the Nazi military justice” is located at Dammtordamm in Hamburg in the neighborhood of two older monuments, which also address war and victims of war.
-The 227 known victims of the Wehrmacht justice of the Second World War in Hamburg are particularly appreciated.
+The "Memorial for Deserters and Other Victims of Nazi Military Justice" is located on Dammtordamm in Hamburg in the vicinity of two older monuments that also address war and war victims.
+The 227 victims of the Wehrmacht justice system of the Second World War who are known by name in Hamburg are particularly honoured.

 The Tieloh School in the street of the same name in Hamburg's Barmbek-Nord district is one of the locations of the Emil Krause School.
 Before the Hamburg school reform, it was a Hamburg primary, secondary and secondary school under one roof.